SCAR/antarctic-r-packages/antarctic.md

 - <pkg>graticule</pkg> creates graticule lines (lines of longitude and latitude) and labels for maps.

+- <pkg>palr</pkg> provides colour palettes for data, based on some well known remotely sensed data sets for sea ice concentration, sea surface temperature and chlorophyll-a.

 - there is some Antarctic-related mapping functionality in [prtools](https://github.com/pierreroudier/prtools), [atlasr](https://github.com/jiho/atlasr), and [CCAMLRGIS](https://github.com/ccamlr/CCAMLRGIS).

+### Environmental Data

+- [blueant](https://github.com/AustralianAntarcticDivision/blueant) and its companion package [bowerbird](https://github.com/AustralianAntarcticDivision/bowerbird) provide a mechanism to download a range of environmental data including satellite-derived sea ice, sea surface temperature, topography, ocean colour (chlorophyll-a), and meteorological data from various providers.

+- [RAADtools](https://github.com/AustralianAntarcticDivision/raadtools) provides tools for reading, plotting, and manipulating spatial data, including some of the data sets available through blueant.

+- <pkg>rsoi</pkg> downloads the most up to date Southern Oscillation Index, Oceanic Nino Index, and North Pacific Gyre Oscillation data.

+### Biodiversity data

+- <pkg>robis</pkg> for marine data, <pkg>rgbif</pkg> for global biodiversity data. <pkg>spocc</pkg> wraps these and other occurrence data providers.

+- [obistools](https://github.com/iobis/obistools) and <pkg>scrubr</pkg> for quality-checking occurrence data.

+- a package for the data behind the [Mapping Application for Penguin Populations and Projected Dynamics (MAPPPD)](http://www.penguinmap.com/) is in planning: contact Grant Humphries

+### Animal tracking

+Tracking of animals using satellite, GPS, or light-level geolocation tags is common, and there are many R packages that can help with this.
+Of particular interest may be:

+- [TwilightFree](https://github.com/ABindoff/TwilightFree) provides a method for processing light-level geolocation data that is robust to noise (sensor shading and obscuration) and may be particularly suitable for Southern Ocean applications.

 ### Miscellaneous